Drupal4Gov/Drupal-GovCon-2017/README.md

 ```
 $ git fetch upstream
 ```
-* Create a new branch off of upstream/master that is based on the ticket you are working (e.g. D4G-XXX)
+* Create a new branch off of upstream/master that is based on the ticket you are working (e.g. DGC-XXX)
 ```
-$ git checkout -b D4G-XXX upstream/master
+$ git checkout -b DGC-XXX upstream/master
 ```
 * Reset local environment to ensure all is inline with new branch.
 WARNING: this is destructive
 ```
 $ blt sync
 ```
 * Do whatever work is required for ticket
 * Create new commit(s) as needed.
-All commit messages should follow the pattern: D4G-XXX: commit messages go here.
+All commit messages should follow the pattern: DGC-XXX: commit messages go here.
 They must include the Ticket Number (with a dash AND a colon), a message, and a period.
 * Run Tests / Validation Scripts
 ```
 $ blt validate